Ushasri574/Knn_Algorithm/README.md

 # Knn_Algorithm
-This algorithm build from the scratch here and also you can practice the example.
+This algorithm build from the scratch here with good accuracy and also you can practice the example.